Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Experiments

 \subsection{Data Complexity Experiment}

-The objective of the data complexity experiment is to evaluate how well our GAN models perform as the target OFDM dataset becomes increasingly complex.
-Namely, we change two experimental factors: OFDM symbol length and the resource allocation size (proportion of occupied subcarriers).
-For details on how these factors are implemented, see Section~\ref{sec:datasets}.
-We use three settings for the OFDM symbol length, 128, 256, and 512, and three settings for the allocation size, denoted small, medium, and large, resulting in a total of nine test configurations.
-All target datasets use 16-QAM digital modulation on the occupied OFDM subcarriers and \ac{AWGN} is added such that $\text{EVM}=-25$\,dB.
-This EVM value was selected because it corresponds to a noticeable level of noise that results in essentially no bit errors, i.e., a strong communication link \cite{Shafik2006}.
-We compare the two GAN models presented in Section~\ref{sec:novel_GAN_models}, PSK-GAN and STFT-GAN, to an implementation of WaveGAN \cite{Donahue2019}, described in the Appendix.
-WaveGAN was chosen as a baseline model for comparison, since it is a state-of-the art direct time-series GAN.
+The objective of the data complexity experiment was to evaluate how well our GAN models performed as the target OFDM data set became increasingly complex.
+Namely, we changed two experimental factors: OFDM symbol length and the resource allocation size (proportion of occupied subcarriers).
+For details on how settings for these factors are implemented, see Sec.~\ref{sec:datasets}.
+We used three settings for the OFDM symbol length, 128, 256, and 512, and three settings for the allocation size, denoted small, medium, and large, resulting in a total of nine test configurations.
+All target data sets used 16-QAM digital modulation on the occupied OFDM subcarriers, and \ac{AWGN} was added such that $\text{EVM}=-25$\,dB.
+This \ac{EVM} value was selected because it corresponds to a noticeable level of noise that results in essentially no bit errors, \emph{i.e.}, a strong communication link \cite{Shafik2006}.
+We compared the two GAN models presented in Sec.~\ref{sec:novel_GAN_models}, \ac{PSK-GAN} and \ac{STFT-GAN}, to an implementation of WaveGAN \cite{Donahue2019}, described in the Appendix.
+WaveGAN was chosen as a baseline model for comparison because it is a state-of-the art direct time-series GAN.

-To assess training variability, all models were trained on each dataset three times, with different neural network weight initialization and different batch randomization.
-On our computational hardware, the training time for each model was approximately 12 hours.
+To assess training variability, all models were trained on each data set three times, with different neural network weight initialization and different batch randomization.
+On our computational hardware, the training time for each model was approximately 12 h.
 Therefore, due to the high computational cost associated with training multiple model instances, it was necessary to limit the number of repetitions.
 For this reason, three repetitions of each configuration was selected to gain limited insights into training variability.